Credit Card Points and Miles Acronyms

 Bottom Line

-We credit card points and miles users speak a different language at times.
-We hope that these acronyms will help you learn our lingo quicker!
+We credit card points and miles users sometimes speak a different language.
+We hope that these acronyms will help you learn our lingo quickly!

 Cottages on water in Tahiti